Bird Control Strategies During the Summer

 • Establish a regular clean-up schedule.
 Food is one of the major attractions for birds.
 Food spillage around dumpsters, silos and rail unloading areas are some examples of where birds may find food.
 Establishing a regularly scheduled clean-up is essential.
 Roofs and product accumulations in these areas should also be checked.
 Roof areas can be difficult to clean, especially if there is a gravel layer on top of a membrane roof.
 But product can be present in these areas through equipment malfunctions.
 Inspect both high and low for food sources and eliminate them.

 • Evaluate structures and landscaping.
 The last conducive condition focus is harborage.
 Pest birds, like the English house sparrow, will readily build their nest in structures like gaps in exterior walls.
 Pigeons will seek harborage on ledges especially when there is some cover provided over the ledge.
-Inspect these nesting opportunities and seal or use bird management devices to repel or exclude birds.
+Inspect these nesting opportunities and seal them, or use bird management devices to repel or exclude birds.
 Bird netting is often used to exclude nesting areas like those found underneath overhangs and canopies.
 Landscaping should also be evaluated for its impact in providing nesting or resting opportunities.
 Although some municipalities may place certain requirements regarding landscape choices, trees with dense foliage and cover should be avoided.
 Consider pruning trees and shrubs to reduce attractiveness.
 Removal of the problematic vegetation may be the best solution where possible.

 • Inspecting the building for openings which are vulnerable to bird entry is another important survey function.
 This includes, doors, windows and vents which do not seal properly or are intentionally left open.

-Actions to Take if Faced with an Interior Bird Problem
+Actions To Take if Faced With an Interior Bird Problem

 • Minimize food safety risks.
-This means isolate the bird from any exposed food or food contact surfaces.
+This means isolating the bird from any exposed food or food contact surfaces.
 An example would be to keep all doors to packaging and production closed.
 Birds can carry a variety of pathogens including Salmonella.
 Keeping these highly mobile pests away from production and exposed food is critical.

 • Use light management to try to encourage the bird to leave.
 Turn off the interior lights and open the doors.
 In addition, laser guns or noise can be used to help move the bird towards the open doors.
 These procedures should be done as soon as the bird enters.
 It is important not to let the bird become acclimated to its surroundings.
 If it becomes comfortable, lights and harassment strategies will be less successful.

 • Before selecting a trapping or shooting method, consult state and local regulations regarding any applicable firearm ordinances or trapping restrictions.
-There will be some safety concerns which must be addressed when shooting birds with a pellet riffle.
+There will be some safety concerns which must be addressed when shooting birds with a pellet rifle.
 In addition some plants may have their own restrictions regarding the use of firearms on site.
 Most species of birds are federally protected.
 Identify the bird and make sure that whatever control method is selected will meet all legal requirements.

-Download this Article from Food Manufacturing Magazine
+Read this Article from Food Manufacturing Magazine

 Controlling Birds During the Summer Months